vbotka/ansible-linux-postinstall/docs/source/index.rst

 ==============================

 This `role <https://galaxy.ansible.com/vbotka/ansible/>`_ and the documentation is work in progess.
-Please feel free to `share your feedback and report issues
+Feel free to `share your feedback and report issues
 <https://github.com/vbotka/ansible-linux-postinstall/issues>`_.
 Contributions
 are welcome.